-The Arkansas Department of Transportation employs qualified real estate appraisers who determine "Just Compensation".
+The Arkansas State Highway and Transportation Department employs qualified real estate appraisers who determine "Just Compensation".
 Just Compensation is the fair market value of the acquisition area plus damages caused by the acquisition to the remaining property.
 The appraiser makes a detailed study of real estate transactions in the area to determine prices being paid for similar properties.
-Property owners are contacted either by mail or in The appraiser carefully inspect the land and improvements, person. considering all items that affect value.
+Property owners are contacted either by mail or in person.
+The appraiser carefully inspects the land and improvements, considering all items that affect value.
 From this information the appraiser makes an estimate of the fair market value of the property.
 These estimates of value are then reviewed and approved by a Reviewing Appraiser to insure accuracy and inclusion of all items that affect value.
-This reviewed and approved estimate of value is the Arkansas Department of Transportation's offer of just compensation.
+This reviewed and approved estimate of value is the Arkansas State Highway and Transportation Department's offer of just compensation.
 The Department's appraisal and reviewing process is designed to insure that the fair market value of the property is determined in accordance with standard appraisal principles and required guidelines.